 It takes more than just qualifying for your university medical degree to become a doctor.
-For a start you need to progress through a variety of additional stages to fully qualify.
+For a start, you need to progress through a variety of additional stages to fully qualify.
 These stages are:

 Internship - 1 year of training that includes hospital rotations.
-At the end of this period, you are able to hold a general registration, which means you are able to practice as a doctor (within your training limits).
+At the end of this period, you are able to hold a general registration, which means you are able to practise as a doctor (within your training limits).

-Once you’ve completed your internship and qualified with a general registration its still not the end of your training…
+Once you’ve completed your internship and qualified with a general registration, it’s still not the end of your training…

 Residency - 1 or more years.
 As a House Medical Officer or Resident Medical Officer you may be involved in conducting further research or you may do further training - particularly if you’re looking to specialise (remembering that General Practice is also a specialisation).
-If you don’t want to specialise you can progress along the path of becoming a Career Medical Officer.
+If you don’t want to specialise, you can progress along the path of becoming a Career Medical Officer.